iterative/katacoda-scenarios/get-started/stages/08-reproduce-a-pipeline.md

 `dvc status`{{execute}}

-The pipeline is fully run, outputs are fully in the cache and without any changes `dvc repro` won't rerun any part of it.
+The pipeline is fully run, outputs are all in the cache and without any changes `dvc repro` won't rerun any part of it.

 `dvc repro`{{execute}}